jpluimers/Conferences/2015/20151102-EKON-Germany-Cologne-Hilton/20151102-FixInsight/FixInsight-Session.md

 - [Docs](http://sourceoddity.com/fixinsight/doc.html): we will see most of them in the session[.](http://sourceoddity.com/video/CodeRageX-FixInsight.mp4)

-The license until early November so you can play with it after the workshop.
+The license until halfway November so you can play with it after the conference.
 If you like it, use the coupon (ask [Elena Hüls](https://www.xing.com/profile/Elena_Huels) or me) to get a 20% discount when you [buy](http://sourceoddity.com/fixinsight/order.html) it.

 ## Why